david-yz-liu/memory-viz/docs/docs/06-cli.md

 $ npx memory-viz <path-to-file>
 ```

 replacing `<path-to-file>` with the path to a file containing MemoryViz-compatible JSON.
-If the file extension is not `.json` or if the file content is not compatible with MemoryViz, an error will be thrown.
+If the file content is not compatible with MemoryViz, an error will be thrown.

 ## Output